RishavMishraRM/image-colorisation/README.md

 Its done on kaggle dataset <br>
 #### Kaggle Dataset <a href="https://www.kaggle.com/arnaud58/landscape-pictures">Link to Dataset</a>

 ***Clarity of the image is not good.
-But after running it on 100 epoches it will be clear You can find this notebook on my kaggle account***
+But after running it on 100 epoches it will be clear <br>
+You can find this notebook on my kaggle account***